valenkita/MarioJump/README.md

 -   The modal does not adapt fully to the size of the screen
 -   When the game starts for the very first time, some clouds appear in the left side of the screen
--   The background image is not visible in github pages, but it is visible in the server.